 - A. Following receipt of tenure, a faculty member continues participation in the ongoing assessment of faculty performance, the annual review.
-The benefit of post-tenure review, continued faculty development and enrichment, hinges on the effective, serious, and consistent application of annual reviews within each department/school of the university. - B. Faculty should keep completed annual reviews on file for use in the post- tenure review process. - C. At the completion of the spring term of the fifth year, the faculty member writes a 3-5 page summary review of his or her professional development over that time span.
+The benefit of post-tenure review, continued faculty development and enrichment, hinges on the effective, serious, and consistent application of annual reviews within each department/school of the university. - B. Faculty should keep completed annual reviews on file for use in the post-tenure review process.

+- C. At the completion of the spring term of the fifth year, the faculty member writes a 3-5 page summary review of his or her professional development over that time span.
 The factual bases of this summary are the five previous annual review documents, which are included with the summary review as evidence.
 The summary response should involve self-reflection, an assessment of developments and trends in the four evaluative criteria, and proposals for future initiatives in light of personal, professional, departmental/school, and university objectives.
 Consultation with the department/school chair is encouraged and anticipated.
-Anyone applying for promotion in the year of his or her post-tenure review may submit the promotion portfolio in lieu of post-tenure review.

-- D. Upon completion of the summary review, the faculty member submits a copy of the summary review and five annual review documents to his or her department/school chair and dean.
+Anyone applying for promotion in the year of his or her post-tenure review may submit the promotion portfolio in lieu of post-tenure review. - D. Upon completion of the summary review, the faculty member submits a copy of the summary review and five annual review documents to his or her department/school chair and dean.
 The department/school chair may submit a response to the summary review as well.
-The deadline for submission is Sept.
+The deadline for the post-tenure review is set during the fifth year for submission of the review during the sixth year on or after September 15.
+If no College/School date is set, post-tenure review is due Sept.
 15 of the sixth year. - E. Following careful review of the post-tenure material, the dean schedules a meeting with the faculty member to discuss professional development during the five-year period.
 These post-tenure review meetings must be held prior to annual review in the sixth year. - F. After the meeting, the dean writes an evaluation letter that is given to the faculty member and kept on file in the department/school and the dean's office. - G. The tenured faculty member addresses any concerns about the evaluation letter to the dean in writing. - H. The cycle repeats.